 - Second, you need to mop up the toxins already present in your body; and

-- Third, I get into a spiel about how to specially address supporting the body’s natural organs of cleansing and elimination.
+- Third, I get into a spiel about how to specifically address supporting the body’s natural organs of cleansing and elimination.

 But there’s another way to look at, or visualize, the same problem, brought to us by Dr. Mark Hyman, who with the publication of his best seller, The Blood Sugar Solution: The UltraHealthy Program for Losing Weight, Preventing Disease, and Feeling Great Now!, is soon to be among the most famous doctors in America, me thinks.